Siddharth2Bansal/BTP/code/known issues:.md

 ~~reconstruction not working well~~

 left out:
-proper hash functions
+~~proper hash functions~~
 ~~verification of pseudo shares~~
 ~~combiner verification phase~~
 ~~transfer of pseudo shares to combiner~~
 ~~need to set up debugger~~
-pseudo share verification by combiner
+~~pseudo share verification by combiner~~
 ~~lagrange interpolation somehow not giving correct answers, need to test with dry runs need to check the function "f" for zero values~~
 Security analysis
 ~~separation of code into the different entities~~
     ~~currently working on~~
-~~socket programming and separating code into different classes~~ currently infinitely pinging the board every 5 seconds on failed requests,  need to keep a threshold here for cases with information withholding. need to add method for bulletin to turn off at the end need to run cases with varied k and t values stronger values for the curve and the prime numbers
+~~socket programming and separating code into different classes~~ ~~currently infinitely pinging the board every 5 seconds on failed requests,  need to keep a threshold here for cases with information withholding.~~
+~~need to add method for bulletin to turn off at the end~~ need to run cases with varied k and t values stronger values for the curve and the prime numbers populate assert statements to be a bit more meaningfull

 Questions:
 1.